hofbi/telecarla/telecarla/README.md

 ### Remote Driving

 The *remote* setup launches the `carla_ros_bridge` and our streaming and RPC servers on the server side.
-On the client side the respective clients connect to them and the teleop GUI subscribes to these topics.
+On the client side, the respective clients connect to them and the teleop GUI subscribes to these topics.

 ```shell
 # Single front camera